Microbial Biotechnology 2024: Leading better Agriculture, Healthcare, and Environmental Sustainability

 2.2.2.
 Bio-based Materials

-Scientists working on synthetic biology are creating microorganisms capable of producing biobased products like biofuels and bioplastics.
-These resources support a circular economy by providing eco-friendly substitutes for traditional petrochemical goods.
+Scientists working in synthetic biology are making microorganisms that produce biobased products like biofuels and bioplastics.
+This kind of research and development enables the emergence of a circular economy, as it provides green substitutes for traditional petrochemicals.

 2.2.3.
 Biocomputing